SMS Campaign Metrics

 - Formatting your phoneNumber?
 Learn more about setting up SMS

 - Where can I see the error code of the bounce?

 - On the user's profile.
 Under the SMS Bounce event, expand the 'smsProviderResponse' object.

 - You can then use that error code and search to find out what that Twilio error code responds to.

-If a user texts back one of the opt-out words, such as STOP, BLOCK, CANCEL, STOPALL, UNSUBSCRIBE, or QUIT, two actions will happen in response.
+If a user texts back one of the opt-out words, such as STOP, BLOCK, CANCEL, STOPALL, UNSUBSCRIBE, QUIT, or END, two actions will happen in response.

 - Twilio will put that user on a list that will prevent you from sending to that number again.

 - Iterable will unsubscribe the user from the Sending Channel (the SMS channel)

 Note that re-subscribing the user to the SMS Channel manually in Iterable will not allow the user to receive SMS messages from you, because Twilio also keeps that user on a blacklist.
 The user will also have to respond with START, YES, or UNSTOP to begin receiving messages again.